Frequently Asked Questions

 Several software companies have been notified of the IFD Revision project.
 For further information, contact your supplier directly.

-- Can I use the Probabilistic Rational Method with the new IFDs to estimate peak flow rates?
+- Can I use the Probabilistic Rational Method with the 2016 IFDs to estimate peak flow rates?

-No, the Probabilistic Rational Method was calibrated using the AR&R87 IFDs not the new IFDs.
-The Probabilistic Rational Method and other flood estimation techniques are also being revised as part of the current Australian Rainfall and Runoff Revision project.
-Please refer to the AR&R revision website for updates on design guidelines.
+No, the Probabilistic Rational Method was calibrated using the ARR87 IFDs not the new IFDs.
+The Probabilistic Rational Method and other flood estimation techniques have also being revised as part of the current Australian Rainfall and Runoff Revision project.
+Please refer to the ARR website for updates on design guidelines.

 - My hydraulic calculation sheet uses rainfall intensity rather than rainfall depth.
 How do I convert the rainfall depths to intensities so that I can use the revised values?